ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 2. Problems are processed one by one.
 3. Inside one problem, the agent expands the beam layer by layer.
 4. Requests for the current depth are prepared on demand instead of rendering the whole layer up front.
-5. Candidate generation requests are dispatched across the GPU workers.
+5. Candidate generation requests are grouped into batches and dispatched across the GPU workers.
 6. Each surviving candidate is checked by DDAR through Ray CPU tasks.
 7. Valid unsolved candidates enter the next beam layer after the current depth drains.